Updated: Aug 12, 2021

 Below is one example meal plan for a day that shows foods that if eaten throughout the day will help you achieve your recommended amount of fibre over a day, as an adult.
 This is not the only approach to meeting your fibre intake recommendations.
 There is no one size fits all, however, using the tips and guidance shared, can help you along the way.

-Amanda is a specialist Nutritionist registered with the Association for Nutrition (ANutr) with many years’ experience and expertise in helping people improve their health and nutrition through empowerment, motivation and knowledge delivered through effective evidence-based guidance and behaviour change methods.
-To book Amanda request her expertise here.
+Amanda is a specialist Nutritionist registered with the Association for Nutrition (ANutr) with many years experience and expertise in helping people improve their health and nutrition through empowerment, motivation and knowledge delivered through effective evidence-based guidance and behaviour change methods.